tlhakhan/virtualmachine-builder/README.md

 `docker_run.sh` | A helper script to start packer-esxi container run-time.
 `Dockerfile` | A Dockerfile to build a container image of the run-time environment.
 `packages` | A list of packages needed in a Debian/Ubuntu run-time environment.

+## Pre-requisites
+- ESXi host with a SSH access.

 ## Getting started
 1. Get the ISO files or vendor files.
 Each `<os>/<version>` folder in `templates` has a README document for additional reference.